eigenhombre/crazyhat/README.md

 pages/directories, with each directory reflected as a page in the generated site, and with the possibility to navigate to related areas more easily.
 Any page can be a blog, and there is an aggregate feed for all blog posts as well.
+Support is also added for ease of mixing pictures with Markdown-formatted text.

+I am interested in showing mathematics, code, images and text as beautifully and simply as possible and I intend to use this software to do that.

 ### Building